ERNI-Academy/starterkit-mobile-application-flutter/docs/data/apis.md

 :bulb: **<span style="color: green">TIP</span>**

-Use the code snippet shortcut `webs` to create a web service class.
+Use the code snippet shortcut `api` to create an API class.